SanketDG/10xer/README.md

 I am not going to give the instructions for cloning because remember:
 _If you can't think like a 10x, you can never be a 10x_

+Change the name and email credentials in main.go!
+These are hardcoded right now because 10x.
+BUT we should also allow non-10xers to atleast try.
+Inclusion, my friend!

 ```
 $ go run main.go
 ```